ksumngs/HapLink.jl/docs/src/tutorial/1-install.md

 here to judge. 👩‍⚖️ It's easy and portable and is bundled on most HPCs.
 If you already have conda (or [mamba](https://mamba.readthedocs.io/en/latest/)), then this route is probably for you.

+!!! warning

+    Bioconda install is only supported on Linux

 ### Install HapLink inside a conda environment